How to Find a Good Chiropractor for Effective Pain Relief

-You finally made the decision!
-You have been thinking about it.
-Your friends recommended it, and so did your co-worker, but your spouse is not a big fan of chiropractors so you’ve been waiting, hoping the pain and suffering will “just go away.”
-You’re tired of taking the medication, and you even tried an injection which did not help for very long.
-The ortho is talking surgery and you definitely want to avoid surgery.
-Now, YOU made the decision: You’re going to a chiropractor!
+You’ve been thinking about your decision for a while.
+Your friends and coworkers have recommended it, but your spouse isn’t a big fan of chiropractors, so you’ve been hoping that your pain will disappear on its own.
+You’re tired of taking the medication, and you even tried an injection, which didn’t help for long.

-Now you have questions: “How do I find a good one?
-Does my insurance cover services?
+Maybe you have questions: “How do I find a good one?
+Can I figure out how to find a chiropractor that takes my insurance?
 Do they take Medicare?
 Has the chiropractor treated my condition before?
 With what kind of success?
 What post-graduate training has the chiropractor had?
 Can the chiropractor get to the underlying cause of my condition?
 Has this chiropractor treated athletes in the past?”

 Here’s a guide to answering those questions and finding a quality chiropractic professional in your area.

 Asking your primary care physician or orthopedist for recommendations regarding credible, competent chiropractors is the best place to start.
 One way to phrase this question is: “If someone in your family needed a chiropractor, whom would you recommend?”

 Asking friends, coworkers and neighbors for recommendations also helps.
 Exercise caution insofar as one person’s definition of the best chiropractor may differ from another person’s definition.
 While recommendations can be valuable, find a chiropractor who can meet an individual’s specific needs is paramount.